data-engineering-helpers/ks-cheat-sheets/frameworks/minio/README.md

 $ python -mpip install -U pip awsume awsume-configure
 ```
-  + Add an alias for `awsume` in the Shell initialization script:
+  + Add an alias for `awsume` in the Shell initialization script, and source
+    the Shell aliases:
 ```bash
 $ cat >> ~/.bash_aliases << _EOF